 (8) plan and implement activities designed to recruit new outdoor recreation participants, including youth, women, and minorities, and retain existing participants.
 This includes but is not limited to anglers, hunters, trappers, and campers.

-(a) It is the goal of the state that environmental and resource management permits be issued or denied within 150 days of the submission of a permit application.
+(a) It is the goal of the state that environmental and resource management permits be issued or denied within 90 days for Tier 1 permits or 150 days for Tier 2 permits following submission of a permit application.
 The commissioner of natural resources shall establish management systems designed to achieve the goal.

-(b) The commissioner shall prepare semiannual permitting efficiency reports that include statistics on meeting the goal in paragraph (a).
-The reports are due February 1 and August 1 each year.
+(b) The commissioner shall prepare an annual permitting efficiency report that includes statistics on meeting the goal in paragraph (a) and the criteria for Tier 1 and Tier 2 by permit categories.
+The report is due August 1 each year.
 For permit applications that have not met the goal, the report must state the reasons for not meeting the goal.
 In stating the reasons for not meeting the goal, the commissioner shall separately identify delays caused by the responsiveness of the proposer, lack of staff, scientific or technical disagreements, or the level of public engagement.
 The report must specify the number of days from initial submission of the application to the day of determination that the application is complete.
-The report for August 1 each year must aggregate the data for the year and assess whether program or system changes are necessary to achieve the goal.
+The report must aggregate the data for the year and assess whether program or system changes are necessary to achieve the goal.
 The report must be posted on the department's Web site and submitted to the governor and the chairs and ranking minority members of the house of representatives and senate committees having jurisdiction over natural resources policy and finance.

 (c) The commissioner shall allow electronic submission of environmental review and permit documents to the department.

 (d) Beginning July 1, 2011, within 30 business days of application for a permit subject to paragraph (a), the commissioner of natural resources shall notify the project proposer, in writing, whether the application is complete or incomplete.
 If the commissioner determines that an application is incomplete, the notice to the applicant must enumerate all deficiencies, citing specific provisions of the applicable rules and statutes, and advise the applicant on how the deficiencies can be remedied.
+If the commissioner determines that the application is complete, the notice must confirm the application's Tier 1 or Tier 2 permit status.
 This paragraph does not apply to an application for a permit that is subject to a grant or loan agreement under chapter 446A.

 (a) The commissioner may receive an application for, sell, and issue any license, stamp, permit, pass, sticker, gift card, safety training certification, registration, or transfer under the jurisdiction of the commissioner by electronic means, including by telephone.
 Notwithstanding section 97A.472, electronic and telephone transactions may be made outside of the state.
 The commissioner may: